 TOOLS TO PREPARE VEGETABLES FOR FERMENTATION

-Glass is a good option for fermenting vegetables.
-Glass doesn’t scratch easily, nor does it contain chemicals such as BPA.
+Glass is one of the best options for fermenting vegetables because it doesn’t scratch easily, nor does it contain chemicals such as BPA.
 Glass containers such as canning jars are relatively easy and inexpensive to obtain.
-Our Fermented Vegetable Master Kits are made of glass and come in half-gallon and gallon sizes.

 Ceramic fermentation crocks are fairly common and are a good choice for making large batches of fermented vegetables.
-The German fermenting crocks range from 5-20 liters in size and can often be found at local farm supply stores or made by local potters.
+German fermenting crocks range from 5-20 liters in size and you can often find them at local farm supply stores or from local potters.

 Food-grade porcelain is generally safe for fermenting vegetables.
-Avoid porcelain pieces such as vases or decorative pottery that are not food grade.
+Be sure to avoid porcelain pieces such as vases or decorative pottery that are not food grade.